 Black Desert Online has been bringing a world of desert mystique, fairy magic, and court intrigue to NA/EU players since 2016 and it promises to keep bringing new gameplay free of cost in the foreseeable future.
 Despite any controversy surrounding pay-to-win and gear gap, the game is rich and continues to be well worth the initial cost of investment.
 Players would be hard pressed to find a more expansive or in-depth multiplayer open world RPG.
 It is deep in lore and offers innumerable quests and paths for you to choose from.
 It is and continues to be a world that you can get lost in.

 *Photos / Images courtesy of Gosa and Sassi of Relic Gaming

 About the Author

-Meaghs a lifetime gamer with a great interest in all things geek.
+Meagh is a lifetime gamer with a great interest in all things geek.
 He has been gaming with the Relic Gaming Group since 2009 and became affiliated with Gaiscioch in 2014 when Relic joined the Tuatha Gaming Community.
-Currently he spends his time exploring BDO, No Man's Sky and GW2 with the occasional foray into various other PC titles.
+Currently he spends his gaming Conqueror's Blade Online and exploring ESO with the occasional foray into various other PC titles.

 About Black Desert Online